 Dates: Daily between May 11 – mid to late June.
 When the Going to the Sun Road opens to vehicle traffic, this combination experience closes.
 Time: 10:15 AM – 7:30 PM.
 Please arrive at our office by 9:45 AM.
 Directions are here.
 Price Adult: $232 regular bike, $287 e-bike – lunch and dinner is included.
 Price Child (12 – 10): $222 regular bike – lunch and dinner is included.
 Additional Fees: Glacier National Park entrance fee — see entrance fee details here — 7% River User Fee, and gratuity for guide not included.

 Spring in Glacier National Park means the whitewater rafting is extra fun.
 You’ll likely have on wetsuits and splash gear, as pictured.

 Time: 9:45 AM meeting time, 10:15 AM launch

 Trip Duration: Approximately 2 hours

-Start off your Raft and Bike Glacier National Park adventure with the Paddle portion of the day!
+Start your Raft and Bike Glacier adventure with the Paddle portion of the day!
 Meet at our office at 9:45am for a 10:15am whitewater rafting departure.

-Our exclusive Sport whitewater rafting trip explores the Wild and Scenic Middle Fork of the Flathead River.
+Enjoy our exclusive Sport Half Day Glacier National Park whitewater rafting trip on the Middle Fork of the Flathead River.
 Why is our Sport trip special?
-Most importantly, the small number of rafters — not more than 9 — allows for a more intimate experience with the river.
-In addition, anyone who wants a “window seat” on the side of the raft can have one.
-Also, anyone who wants to become part of the crew that maneuvers the raft through the rapids — following the simple commands of the guide — can do so!
-Or, if you’d rather sit back and relax, that’s great too.
-The Sport trip is all about you.
+The small number of rafters — not more than 9 — allows for a more intimate experience with the river and a lighter, uncrowded boat.
+Follow the simple commands of your guide and be part of the crew that paddles the raft through the 9 named rapids.

 Raft and Bike Glacier: The More You Know